davidmakoto/react-static-landing-page/README.md

 ## Prompt
-* Common job task of making a landing page with 4-5 day turnaround "
+* Common job task of making a landing page with 4-5 day turnaround

-* You can either host the page yourself or send us a zip of the site files.
+* "You can either host the page yourself or send us a zip of the site files.
 * Make a working HTML page using [actual link obscured: screenshot of photoshop file below].
 * Accommodate for all standard desktop/mobile screen resolutions.
 * You can hard code everything